krls2020/laravel-tutorial/README.md

 #### Production-Ready Infrastructure and Network Security

 When you create a project in Zerops, you get a production-grade infrastructure that eliminates common development headaches.
-Say goodbye to "it works on my machine" problems – your entire team can develop against an identical environment that perfectly matches production.
+Avoid the 'it works on my machine' issues – your team will develop in environments identical to production.

 Each project runs in its own isolated network with enterprise-level security features automatically configured:
 - A smart load balancer handles traffic distribution and security